 Demetri has interned and worked in various school systems both in Boston, Massachusetts and New Hampshire School Districts.
 Demetri has completed over 25 years of professional experience in counseling and teaching students in middle school, high school, undergraduate and graduate school levels.
 He is a certified school counselor from the state of Massachusetts, and actively enjoys his professional affiliation with ASCA-The American School Counselor Association.

 Mr. Pelidis also assists our ACS athletic department as the Boys Varsity Soccer Coach.
 It has been a very rewarding experience for him!
 Over the years our Lancer Boys Soccer Teams have earned first place gold medals in ISST championships.
 Prior to coaching soccer for ACS, Athens, Coach Pelidis played his collegiate soccer for the Boston College Eagles, where he was named Senior Athlete of the Year.
-He continued to play professionally in the American Soccer league for the Boston Bolts.
+He also played professionally in the American Soccer league for the Boston Bolts.

-Ms. Eleftheria Ferentinos has been a part of the ACS family and the Early Childhood Department since 2002.
-She was born in New York and holds a Bachelor’s degree in Science from St. John’s University.
+Ms. Eleftheria Ferentinos holds a Bachelor’s degree in Science from St. John’s University.
 Ms. Ferentinos is certified in Early Childhood from the state of Florida.
-As well, she has completed the educator preparation institute at NCATE, the accredited Professional Education Unit of the University of West Florida.
+As well, she has completed the Educator Preparation Institute at NCATE, the accredited Professional Education Unit of the University of West Florida.
+Ms. Ferentinos has been a part of the ACS family and the Early Childhood Department since 2002.

-Ms. Ferentinos attends the ACS annual Conference on Learning Differences.
-Also, she attended the ECIS conference held at ACS Athens.
 Ms. Ferentinos participated in the ACS Athens Colloquium where she presented, along with Ms. Kokkalis and Ms. Lamprou, strategies of conceptual and constructive teaching in mathematics for Early Childhood.
-Furthermore, through her Action Research, she researched ways of effectively teaching writing in Kindergarten while using the Writing Workshop method.
-In order to further her professional development Ms. Ferentinos, during the 2016-2017 school year, attended the Reflection and Revision course held by Mr. Medeiros and the Creating Respectful and Productive Learning Communities course held by Dr. Pellonis.
+Ms. Ferentinos completed an online program on teaching math conceptually provided by Stanford University.
+Through her Action Research, she researched ways of effectively teaching writing in Kindergarten while using the Writing Workshop method.
+Ms. Ferentinos has participated in several conferences to further her professional development, including the ACS annual Conference on Learning Differences, the ECIS conference held at ACS Athens.
+Last year Ms. Ferentinos attended the first international conference on Play in Early Education held in Athens.
+She has participated in workshops held at ACS Athens such as, the Reflection and Revision course held by Mr. Medeiros, the Creating Respectful and Productive Learning Communities course held by Dr. Pelonis, and the training program on teaching STEM in Elementary Education with Dr. Cherif.
+Furthermore, she has completed courses towards her masters on Effectively Teaching in Early Childhood, Social media in the Classroom, and Teaching Children with Learning Difficulties and Disabilities.

 Throughout her career, Ms. Birbil has participated in various professional development training programs and seminars, including a PYP training seminar in Burgos, Spain; a NESA conference in Athens, Greece; and several Learning Differences conferences hosted at ACS Athens campus.

 In June of 2012, she completed her Critical Friends Group Coaches Training and is an accredited facilitator for the National School Reform (NSRF).
-Ms. Birbil is currently one of four group facilitators here at ACS Athens, helping to create a trust-based community through collaborative group processes in which colleagues reflect on their practices, share ideas and promote problem solving.
+Ms. Birbil has been a group facilitator here at ACS Athens from the start, helping to create a trust-based community through collaborative group processes in which colleagues reflect on their practices, share ideas and promote problem solving.

 In the spring of 2015, Ms. Birbil and Mr. Koutsopoulos (along with K9 companions) presented the ACS Athens Dogs in Learning Program at the European Council of International Schools (ECIS) conference in Zurich, Switzerland.
 At the ACS Athens Colloquium in 2016, Ms. Birbil and her first grade students held an interactive demonstration for visitors, "Captain Chip - A Canine Literacy Partner: Demonstration of a novel Early Elementary school literacy project."
 Also, at the ACS Athens Colloquium, Ms. Birbil and Mr. Hoc presented a Morphosis talk on Constructivist/Inquiry-Based Teaching and Learning, illustrating "Design Time: An ACS Athens Elementary School Genius Hour".

-Ms. Vicki Klimou was born and raised in Vancouver, Canada.
-There, she completed her Bachelor of Arts degree with a major in French Literature and Linguistics and a minor in Psychology in 2006 at Simon Fraser University.
-She obtained her teaching certification diploma from Vancouver as well.
+Ms. Vicki Klimou completed her Bachelor of Arts degree with a major in French Literature and Linguistics and a minor in Psychology in 2006 at Simon Fraser University.
+In 2007, she obtained her teaching certification diploma from Vancouver as well.

-Prior to coming to Greece, Ms. Vicki Klimou's teaching career embarked at a Montessori school, teaching French at the kindergarten and preschool levels.
-In 2007, she decided to follow her dreams and move to Greece where she worked at a private language school teaching ESL, and she also taught at a Kindergarten.
-She has been educating at ACS Athens since 2008.
-As well as teaching the French language at the middle school level, her experience in early childhood is extensive.
-She has taught in the JK classroom both as an aide and teacher, has taught 1 st grade and is now very excited to be teaching 2nd graders.
+Prior to coming to Greece, Ms. Vicki Klimou's teaching career began at a Montessori school, teaching French at the kindergarten and preschool levels in Canada.
+In 2007, she moved to Greece and worked at a private language school teaching ESL and also taught in a Kindergarten.
+She has been an educator at ACS Athens since 2008.
+She has taught French in the Middle School and has taught in the Junior Kindergarten, first grade and second grade.

-She has attended many conferences since attaining her certification, including the annual conference on Learning Differences and Innovative Summit held at ACS Athens, as well as the ECIS conference which was held in 2012.
+She has attended many conferences since attaining her certification, including the annual conference on Learning Differences and Innovative Summit held at ACS Athens, as well as the 2012 ECIS conference.
 Ms. Klimou is also very active in other areas of ACS Athens.
 She has taught the beginner's Greek course at the Institute for Innovation and Creativity.
 She has coached the JV Girls Soccer team and assisted with the Varsity Girls Soccer Team, and has also coached elementary soccer in the after-school programs.
-Moreover, Ms. Klimou has worked for the ACS Summer Youth for numerous years.
+Moreover, Ms. Klimou has worked for the ACS Summer Youth Camp for numerous years.

 Ms. Klimou is passionate about teaching young children and strives to make every child in her classroom feel happy and safe.
 She believes education should empower a child to make a positive contribution to the world.

-Her education covers the education sector with a focus on special needs, with a B.A. in elementary and special education from Holy Family University (Philadelphia, PA).
-She received her certification from the state of Pennsylvania and with an MIS.
-(Master's in Information Systems and Technology) from Drexel University (Philadelphia, Pa).
+Ms. Ioanna Lamprou holds a B.A. in elementary and special education from Holy Family University in Philadelphia, PA and a Master's in Information Systems and Technology from Drexel University in Philadelphia, Pa.
+She received her certification from the state of Pennsylvania.
 She has worked in schools, information systems, and in the advertising field.

-During her three years of teaching she earned her TESOL certification through Oxford University.
+Ms. Venos earned her TESOL certification through Oxford University.
 She also started researching Growth Mindset.
 She attended the Learning and the Brain seminars in San Francisco yearly to expand her knowledge on Growth Mindset in the classroom from speakers such as Carol Dweck.
+With this research she was able to successfully implement Growth Mindset in her classroom and presented a workshop on Growth Mindset at the NESA conference in Thailand titled ‘An Educators Perspective to Growth Mindset.’
 During her teaching in Chicago she was chosen to lead the primary team in finding suitable curriculum to meet the needs of the students.
 She was able to introduce and implement a new math and ELA curriculum in her school.
 She became the primary department chair and received a Teaching Teams/Teacher Leader certification from Harvard in 2016.

 Ms. Feskou has experience working with Elementary School children within both Greek and American educational systems.
 As a student teacher, she taught all elementary grades at a public Greek school.
 She has been part of the ACS family since 2016 when she worked as an aide in the OLP Department.
 During her time at the OLP Department she worked with all elementary and middle school grades.
 Last year, Ms. Feskou joined the Elementary School team as a 3rd Grade teacher.